 - Note: these signs may not be visible unless the buttocks are spread apart to visualize the base of the cleft.
 Sometimes, a cursory external examination will look quite normal!

-Here is an excerpt from a talk on pilonidal disease by Dr Immerman
+Here is an excerpt from a talk that Dr Immerman has given on pilonidal disease.

 Other conditions that may seem similar to pilonidal disease

 There are a few other conditions that can be confused with pilonidal disease.
 Usually, with some basic knowledge of these conditions, and a visual inspection of the buttock crease and perianal area, the diagnosis is usually clear.
 Here are some of the other conditions that should be considered: